menu

 4. What cards are the most safe from reprinting?

 While I don't have the answers to these questions, I'm leaning toward the opinion that there is little to no reason to sell off high-dollar cards with the intention of reacquiring them later.
 Even with a higher print run, I just can't see prices plummeting.
-(I say that with one caveat, though: Ignoble Hierarch, if reprinted at rare, can't possibly stay at its current level.
+(I say that with one caveat, though: Noble Hierarch, if reprinted at rare, can't possibly stay at its current level.
 I also can't see WOTC printing it at mythic—can you?)

 Mid-Value Staples